alexxmattei/client-server-weather-application-using-sockets/README.md

 A Cookie and a Session is simulated every time a Client is instanciated.

 When the application is first started up, the Client has the role NONE.
-Then the client is asked to authenticate and is give role CLIENT or ADMIN upon request.
+Then the client is asked to authenticate and is given the role CLIENT or ADMIN upon request.

 A CLIENT can:
 1. Make requests regarding the weather conditions in a city by providing the coordinates.